deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg-DKFZ.md

   - **Ubuntu**: ubuntu
   - **Debian**: debian

+### Connecting to your VMs directly
+To easily connect directly to your VMs via our jumphost you can configure a ProxyJump inside of your **local ~/.ssh/config**:

+    # Access to the de.NBI jumphost
+    Host denbi-jumphost-01.denbi.dkfz-heidelberg.de
+      # Use your Elixir login name
+      User ELIXIR_USERNAME
+      # Use your ssh-key file
+      IdentityFile YOUR-SSH-KEY-FILE
+      # Send a keep-alive packet to prevent the connection from beeing terminated
+      ServerAliveInterval 120

+    Host 10.133.24* 10.133.25*
+      # Use jumphost as proxy
+      ProxyJump denbi-jumphost-01.denbi.dkfz-heidelberg.de
+      # Use your ssh-key file
+      IdentityFile YOUR-SSH-KEY-FILE
+      # Send a keep-alive packet to prevent the connection from beeing terminated
+      ServerAliveInterval 120

+Please make sure that your local ssh-client is up to date, ProxyJump was introduced in OpenSSH version 7.3.

+You now should be able to connect to your VM directly using the floating ip
+address:

+    ssh centos@10.133.2xx.xxx

 ## File transfer into the de.NBI cloud
 In case you want to transfer local data into the cloud you can use rsync, scp, etc. combined with a SOCKS proxy with one of your VMs as the target host.
 The